 The Application Mapping channel enables you to create a manual group to use in application mapping and provides a list of links to existing manual groups.

 To create a manual group

-- Enter the name of the new group in the Create group for mapping field.
-The period (.) and double quote (") symbols cannot be used in a group name.
+- In the Application Mapping channel, enter the name of the new group in the Create group for mapping field.
+The period (.) double quote (") and dollar ($) symbols cannot be used in a group name.

 - Click Create.

 The Home Page for the new empty group is displayed.

 - Select the nodes to add to the new subgroup.

 You can use the select tools to help with this: (Select: All | None | Invert).